hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/3-networking/index.md

             - diverse community can learn about each other
             - can virtually visit meuseums, educational facilities, etc...
             - several campusus can collaborate and share lectures.
+        - legislators / lawyers
+            - lawyers no need to attend from faw away
+                - saving travel expenses
+            - representatives can take part in meetings happening at many locations
+            - problems with video transmissions can lead to misunderstandings
+            - saves task/money for booking a room for the meeting
+        - bussiness people
+            - no travel expenses
+                - to meet physically
+                - taxi
+                - hotel accomodations
+            - saves time
+                - flight delays
+                - traffic jams
+            - easier for employees
+                - can stay home... eg: if they have a sick child
+            - workers can share word/spreadsheet files online
+            - much less personal interaction
+        - news presenters
+            - can hold meeting with more than just one person
+            - can speak with people from many countries simultaneously
+            - do not have to wait for eye witnesses
+            - presenters do not have to travel to dangerous areas
+                - wars, terrorists

 - VoIP
     - Voice over Internet Protocol